betim/Lucy/README.md

 ```
 http://localhost:8080/seller:/update/1/Awesome
 ```
+Arguments are typesafe, so if you try to pass string where int is expected, you'll get an exception if you're under development mode, otherwise it will politely redirect you to /.
 ## Template Engine
 Template engine is pure Java code except for a short hand when writing for loops:
 ```html